No, we’re not talking about War, Speed, or Egyptian Rat Screw.

 - Our favorite two-player card games

-- The pros and cons of each game
+- The pros and cons of each card game

-If you’ve been searching for a fun pastime that you can carry in your pocket or purse, you’ve come to the right place.
+If you’ve been searching for the best 2-player card games that you can carry in your pocket or purse, you’ve come to the right place.

 I love it so much I don’t even mind when I die and come back as a ghost and get to torture Bryan.
 Also, how can you resist a company with this marketing plan?
 Absolutely brilliant.
 It combines all our favorite things.